 It seems that life got difficult for the Wright children after the death of their mother in 1882.
 Several family legends place the blame squarely on Jackson and his second wife, Josie.
 It’s hard to know what went on and why, but it’s a fact that seven of Jackson’s nine children left Iowa for Montana for extended periods; I think Kate was second or third out the door.
 She joined her elder brother George in Utica, Montana around 1889.

-There are a few tidbits about Kate that especially interested me. #1 – I was in contact with some of her descendants, and had an opportunity to buy an old bedroom set of hers. #2 – She really looks like a Wright – there’s a particularly strong resemblance between her and her sister, Myrtle.
-(Stay tuned for a Myrtle feature, coming soon!)
-And #3 – Kate’s daughter Virgie was a favorite cousin of my mom’s Aunt Eve, whom I knew quite well.
+There are a few tidbits about Kate that especially interested me. #1 – I was in contact with some of her descendants, and had an opportunity to buy an old bedroom set of hers; though I did not. #2 – She really looks like a Wright – there’s a particularly strong resemblance between her and her sister, Myrtle, who will be featured here soon.
+And #3 – Kate’s daughter Virgie was a favorite cousin of my mom’s Aunt Eve, who I knew quite well.

 But the most fascinating point about Kate was her participation in a Gold Star Mothers pilgrimage in 1930.
 Pvt.
 Rex A. Meacham was a casualty of World War I, killed in France and buried in the massive Meuse-Argonne Cemetery there.
 And it was for Kate and the thousands of mothers like her that the US government began the Gold Star Mothers program, footing the bill to enable ladies to see the graves of their fallen sons.
 (A man named John W. Graham wrote a book and produced a PBS documentary on the Gold Star Mothers project, if you’re interested in learning more.)

 The following are excerpts from the article from the Kalispell Daily Inter Lake, July 14, 1930, detailing Kate’s journey, much of it in Kate’s own words.